myzlab/k-search-v2-docs/docs/select-statement/clauses/select/introduction.md

 # Introduction

+The `SELECT` list specifies expressions that form the output rows of the `SELECT` statement.

+To fully study the `SELECT` list, visit its documentation [https://www.postgresql.org/docs/current/sql-select.html#SQL-SELECT-LIST](https://www.postgresql.org/docs/current/sql-select.html#SQL-SELECT-LIST)

-In this introduction, we will show all the possible values that you can use in the `SELECT` clause to tell <K/> what information we want to query.
+In this introduction, we will show all the possible values that you can use in the `SELECT` list to tell <K/> what information we want to query.
 All of these possible values can be used together at the same time.

 ## 1. KTableColumn